-To enhance our employees' learning experience, we launched the Learning@Bursa platform on 27 March 2023.
-Serving as a vital touchpoint, the platform allows employees to access the latest updates, insights and announcements related to Bursa Malaysia's various learning and development programmes for employees.
-Our employees can utilise the platform to customise a professional development plan that is specific to their respective capacity building needs.

-Shaping an Agile Workforce
+To enhance our employees' learning experience, we launched the Learning@Bursa platform on 27 Bursa Malaysia held an innovative and award-winning ESG March 2023.
+Serving as a vital touchpoint, the platform allows employees to access the latest capacity building session for its employees, in collaboration updates, insights and announcements related to Bursa Malaysia's various learning and development with the Chartered Financial Analyst (CFA) Institute.
+Held on programmes for employees.
+Our employees can utilise the platform to customise a professional 25 September 2023, the event enabled participants to gain development plan that is specific to their respective capacity building needs. a broad understanding about the harmful impacts of carbon emissions on the environment and the communities Shaping an Agile Workforce surrounding us.